If you are looking for the official Bio, because you need it for an article or a festival bio or such, it is over in the right hand column.

 My abiding passion is

-A few years ago i went to my high school reunion.
+A few years ago I went to my high school reunion.
 I wasn’t feeling a lot of terror about it.
-I am successful musician.
-I have Juno awards and nominations, I felt, as an alumni, I had done my alma mater proud.
+I am a successful musician.
+I have Juno awards and nominations, I felt, as an alumnus, I had done my alma mater proud.

 She made it sound like I was in a rut.

-Since 2011, I’ve been the Artistic director of the Summerfolk Music and Crafts Festival in Owen Sound, Ontario.
-The job has given me a new passion for programming .
+Since 2011, I’ve been the Artistic Director of the Summerfolk Music and Crafts Festival in Owen Sound, Ontario. and since 2018 I've been the AD at the Stewart Park Festival in Perth.
+The job has given me a new passion for programming.
 I have to book the artists and program 6 daytime and two nighttime stages.
 The walls of my office end up looking like this:

 I was born in Calgary but have lived in Toronto, Winnipeg and now, a charming little town called Perth in Eastern Ontario.
-I’m trying to say at home more these days, as I have a couple of boys at home, aged 6 and 10.
-I want to spend as much time with them as I can before I become the enemy.
+I’m trying to say at home more these days, as I have a couple of boys at home, aged 16 and 12.
+I want to spend as much time with them before they fly the coop.

-While I read a lot of history on a lot of different topics, my areas of specialty remain science and World War One, especially the battle of the frontiers, 1st Marne and Verdun.
+While I read a lot of history on many different topics, my areas of specialty remain science and World War One, especially the Battle of the Frontiers, 1st Marne and Verdun.

-- I prefer Irish to Scotch, but never developed the drinking gene so I am good for about 1 shot on any given day.
+- I prefer Irish to Scotch but never developed the drinking gene, so I am good for about 1 shot if I ever have the urge.

-- I am omniverous.
+- I am omnivorous.
 My favourite meal is breakfast.
 Followed by lunch and then dinner.

 - I’m more comfortable on the plains than in the mountains.